 The Trezor was the world’s first bitcoin hardware wallet.
 It’s manufactured by SatoshiLabs and was launched in 2014.
-Since its release, the Trezor has grown to support a total of 22 cryptocurrencies (+ all ERC-20 tokens).
+Since its release, the Trezor has grown to support more than 22 cryptocurrencies (+ all ERC-20 tokens).

 Hardware wallets are popular and well-recommended by the crypto-community because they allow you to securely store and use your cryptocurrency.
 They’re not free, but they’re worth every penny for the convenience and peace of mind they provide.